-Why nutrition activities for preschoolers matter
+Why do nutrition activities for preschoolers matter?

 - Develop fine motor skills by sorting, scooping, and preparing food.